Back to Faculty by Subject List

-Richard White is a Pulitzer Prize Nominated historian specializing in the History of the American West, Environmental History and Native American History.
-He is the Margaret Byrne Professor of American History at Stanford University, a Faculty Co-Director of the Bill Lane Center for the American West and the former President of the Organization of American Historians.
-He received a MacArthur fellowship in 1995 and was awarded a Mellon Distinguished Professor grant in 2007.
+Richard White is a Pulitzer-Prize nominated historian specializing in the history of the American west, environmental history and Native American history.
+He is the Margaret Byrne Professor of American History at Stanford University, a faculty co-director of the Bill Lane Center for the American West and the former President of the Organization of American Historians.
+He received a MacArthur fellowship was awarded a Mellon Distinguished Professor grant in 2007.

-Professor is the currently principal investigator for the ‘Shaping the West’, a project in the Spatial History Lab at Stanford University, which explores the construction of space by transcontinental railroads during the late nineteenth-century.
+White is the principal investigator for the "Shaping the West", a project in the Spatial History Lab at Stanford University, which explores the construction of space by transcontinental railroads during the late nineteenth-century.
 By connecting data analysis and complex visualization graphical algorithms with traditional historical sources, Professor White's team is examining historic perceptions of space in the newly settled American West.
-He has been conducting this research for the last twelve years.

 He is a member of the Spatial History Project, a collaborative community of scholars who utilize visual analysis and digital technology to identify patterns and anomalies in their research.

-Professor White previously taught at the University of Washington, University of Utah, and Michigan State University.
-His areas of expertise include corruption in the Gilded Age, dependency and social change among Native Americans and the history of the Environment, including railroads, rivers and lakes.
+White previously taught at the University of Washington, University of Utah, and Michigan State University.
+His areas of expertise include corruption in the Gilded Age, dependency and social change among Native Americans and the history of the environment, including railroads, rivers and lakes.